alastairlundy/CliUtilsLib/SECURITY.md

 ## Supported Versions

-These are the currently supported versions of Cli Utils Lib.
+These are the currently supported versions of CliUtilsLib.

 Standard Security Support covers bug fixes and all accepted security vulnerabilities of Low, Moderate, High, or Critical severity.